NoelJacob/resume/out/Noel_Jacob_CV.typ

   ],
   main-column-second-row: [
-    - Supported by co-founders from Oxford University and Glasgow University
+    - Supported by co-founders from Oxford University and Glasgow University, UK

   ],
 )